goodboyanush/goodboyanush.github.io/blogs/dlpaper2code.md

 This is our goal in our research paper published in the  AAAI Conference on Artificial Intelligence (AAAI-18) called "[DLPaper2Code: Auto-generation of Code from Deep Learning Research Papers](https://www.ibm.com/blogs/research/2018/02/deep-learning-models/)"

+Please find the [poster here](../resources/darviz_DLpaper2code_v3.pdf), that we presented in AAAI-2018 conference.

+Please note that this feature is an initial proof of concept, and is not yet available as a system for open consumption.

 =====================================

 ## IBM Deep Learning IDE (DL-IDE)

 Along with this, we have built our easy-to-use, intuitive IDE for deep learning called -[IBM Deep Learning IDE (DL-IDE)](https://dlide.mybluemix.net/).
 Play around with it - lots of cool features secretly built into it and lot more coming!

-Watch the video here -
+Watch the demo video here for the existing features and features to come -

 [![Watch Video on DL-IDE](https://img.youtube.com/vi/k-UygtFy8Q8/0.jpg)](https://www.youtube.com/watch?v=k-UygtFy8Q8)

 =====================================

 ## AAAI 2018 Presence

-I am presenting four of our research papers in #AAAI2018, New Orleans ([AAAI](https://aaai.org/Conferences/AAAI-18/))
+I am presenting four papers (1 AAAI, 1 IAAI, 2 Technical Demo) in #AAAI2018, New Orleans ([AAAI](https://aaai.org/Conferences/AAAI-18/))

 For more information on the papers, visit [IBM Research AI Blog](https://www.ibm.com/blogs/research/2018/02/ibm-research-ai-aaai18/)